Permissionless-Software-Foundation/encrypt-msg/docs/file-sharing.md

 ### 2.2 Message Signaling

 An on-chain signal is required to allow wallets to detect that they have a message waiting for them.
 In addition to the data in the OP_RETURN, a dust output is sent to the recipients address.
 This will cause the transaction to appear in the transaction history for the address.
 Wallets can easily crawl their transaction history to find transactions with the above OP_RETURN payload.

+## 3. Encryption

+The protocol can be used with or without encryption.
+However, the Bitcoin protocol naturally allows for end-to-end (e2e) encryption to be implemented, far easier than is currently done in email.
+Bitcoin payments naturally use Eliptic Curve cryptography.
+This aspect of the Bitcoin protocol can be leveraged to encrypt the content of messages as well.

+### 3.1 Public Keys

+In email, recipients must provide the sender with their public key.
+The sender then encrypts the message with that public key before sending the message.
+This key passing is a large source of friction and largely explains why attempts to implement widespread encryption in email has been a failed effort.
+Key servers are available to reduce this friction, but they require additional training by the users.

+Any time a Bitcoin Cash address **sends** money, their public key is recorded on the blockchain.
+This is core, primitive part of the Bitcoin protocol.
+This key can be retrieved by the sender *without any need for communication with the recipient*.
+This eliminates the source of friction experienced in the email use-case.

+However, unless the recipient has initiated **at least one transaction**, their public key will not exist on the blockchain and it can not be retrieved.